Heinrich Grüber: During the Nazi reign

-For 18 December 1942 Grüber's wife Margarete, still living in the rectory of the Kaulsdorf congregation, managed to get a visitor's permit to speak him, accompanied by their elder son Hans-Rolf, for 30 minutes in Dachau, arguing that he, being the husband and thus according to the garbled Nazi ideas of family values the decision-taking party in the family, would have to decide about important financial matters, about which he would have to instruct the remaining eldest, though minor, male family member.
+For 18 December 1942, Grüber's wife Margarete, still living in the rectory of the Kaulsdorf congregation, managed to get a visitor's permit to speak with him, accompanied by their elder son Hans-Rolf, for 30 minutes in Dachau.
+She argued that Grüber, according to the garbled Nazi ideas of family values, was the sole decision-making party in the family, and would have to decide about important financial matters.
+He would then have to instruct the remaining eldest, though minor, male family member.
 Grüber survived Dachau and built up good relations with many other inmates, among them also communists.
-He was eventually released due to international efforts and multiple interventions by Vits to his family in Kaulsdorf on 23 June 1943, after signing not to help the persecuted any more.
+He was eventually released due to international efforts and multiple interventions by Vits to his family in Kaulsdorf on 23 June 1943, after signing an agreement not to help the persecuted any more.
 He could not resume his rescue work.

 Grüber then resumed his office as pastor of Kaulsdorf and the Confessing Church in the Berlin Land I deanery.
 He reported in the Confessing congregations of the deanery about the truth in a concentration camp, such as Dachau and Sachsenhausen.
 On 22 April 1945 at the invasion of the Red Army into the Kaulsdorf neighbourhood Grüber gathered some undaunted Kaulsdorfers to follow him with white flags marching in direction of the Soviet soldiers in order to avoid further bloodshed.
 The Soviet forces appointed him headman of the Kaulsdorf neighbourhood.